Phenom II: Features

 "Thuban" and "Zosma" Phenom II processors support AMD's Turbo Core overclocking performance-boost technology.
 When not all cores are needed, the processor will automatically overclock up to half of the cores by up to 500 MHz, leaving the other half idle.
 In turn, when the application demands more than half of the cores, the processor will run on standard clock rate and with all cores enabled.
-The flagship AMD Phenom II X6 1100T shifts 3.3GHz to 3.7GHz.
+The flagship AMD Phenom II X6 1100T shifts 3.3 GHz to 3.7 GHz.

 Some top-level AM3 processors (x945 125W, x955 and x965) require a special power-supply feature, often called "dual power-plane".
 It's supported by default in all native AM3 mainboards, however not in most AM2+ mainboards, even those advertised as "AM3 optimized" or "AM3 ready".
 Processor running below its nominal speed (i.e. at 800 MHz), clock and multiplier locked are symptoms of this incompatibility.
 This is caused by the processor itself: when it detects that the motherboard does not supply dual power planes, the chip locks its multiplier to 4x.
 This issue is not resolvable via a BIOS update; however, users of AM2 and AM2+ motherboards can still use Phenom II processors excluding the 125 Watt variants.

 Beginning with the AM3 versions, Phenom II CPUs are based on two dies: the original Deneb die with four cores and the new Thuban die with six.
 These are divided into five series for marketing.
 The first two series are flagships based on full dies.
 The other three series are formed from Deneb dies by die harvesting, that is, chips that were produced with some amount of defects.
 The affected portions of these chips are disabled and the chips themselves marked as a lower-grade product.